Search for New Physics via Low-Energy Electron Recoils with a 4.2 Tonne\times Year Exposure from the LZ Experiment

-As the background-only fits show good compatibility with observation, we follow conventions set in \cite{Baxter:2021pqo} to set upper limits on the signal models using a two-sided profile likelihood ratio approach.
-The unsalted dataset and best fit to the background-only model is shown in Fig.~\ref{fig:dataPlot}.
-The two-sided profile likelihood ratio test statistics~\cite{Cowan:2010js} are evaluated using energy-only 1D PDFs for the solar ALPs and bosonic dark matter absorptions, while 2D PDFs in (S1c, S2c) are used for the mirror DM and solar neutrino electromagnetic interactions.
-The sensitivity and observed upper limits of models tested are shown in Figs.~\ref{fig:1DResults} and \ref{fig:2DResults}.
+The dataset after unsalting and best fit to the background-only model are shown in Fig.~\ref{fig:dataPlot}.
+The PLR test statistics~\cite{Cowan:2010js} are evaluated using energy-only 1D PDFs for the solar ALPs and bosonic dark matter absorptions, while 2D PDFs in (S1c, S2c) are used for the mirror DM and solar neutrino electromagnetic interactions.
+The sensitivity and power-constrained observed upper limits of models tested are shown in Figs.~\ref{fig:1DResults} and \ref{fig:2DResults}.

-Our analysis sets stringent constraints across multiple physics searches.
-We achieve a limit of $g_{ae}<1.8\times10^{-12}$ for light ALPs, which is a 15\% improvement over previous results from other LXe TPC experiments \cite{PandaX:2024cic, XENON:2022ltv}.
-The ALP-photon coupling limit of $g_{a\gamma\gamma}<3.5\times10^{-10}$ GeV$^{-1}$ shows a more substantial 30\% improvement compared to Ref.~\cite{XENON:2022ltv}, setting a leading constraint for eV-scale QCD axions, i.e., ALP models that may solve the strong CP problem~\cite{Peccei:1977hh, Weinberg:1977ma, Wilczek:1977pj}.
-Our sensitivity extends above $m_a$=1 keV/c$^2$ thanks to incorporating a mass-dependent Primakoff flux \cite{Wu:2024fsf} and cross-section \cite{Abe:2020mcs}.
-The upper limit on $^{57}$Fe de-excitation ALPs event rate in LXe is $14$ events tonne$^{-1}$year$^{-1}$, which is more stringent than results in Refs.~\cite{PandaX:2024cic, XENON:2022ltv}.
+This analysis sets stringent constraints across multiple physics searches.
+We obtain an upper limit of $g_{ae}<1.8\times10^{-12}$ for the dimensionless ALP-electron coupling, which is a 15\% improvement over leading terrestrial constraints \cite{PandaX:2024cic, XENON:2022ltv}.
+The limit on ALP-photon coupling is $g_{a\gamma\gamma}<3.5\times10^{-10}$ GeV$^{-1}$, providing the most stringent constraints to date for ALPs with masses of $\sim1$ eV/c$^2$ and above, and improving upon previous leading constraints by 30\% \cite{PandaX:2024cic, XENON:2022ltv}.
+Our sensitivity extends above $m_a =1 $~keV/c$^2$ thanks to the newly introduced mass-dependent Primakoff flux \cite{Wu:2024fsf} and cross section \cite{Abe:2020mcs}.
+The upper limit on $^{57}$Fe de-excitation ALP event rate in LXe is $14$ events tonne$^{-1}$~year$^{-1}$, a 30$\%$ improvement over previous constraints on $g_{ae}g_{aN}^\text{eff}$~\cite{PandaX:2024cic, XENON:2022ltv}.
+This leads to the most stringent constraints on $g_{ae}g_{aN}^\text{eff}$, and the first experimental constraints on $g_{a\gamma\gamma}g_{aN}^\text{eff}$.